ivanserg0692/getSizeChilds/README.md

 # getSizeChilds
-jQuery plugin that returns the width and the height of childs's nodes.
+This is a jQuery plugin that returns the width and the height of childs's nodes.
 Use to calculate the size of the container in which to place a childs

 **example use**